 How to apply

 To apply, you must complete the online application form.

-This course is highly intensive and entails five mornings and four afternoons of class contact each week, in addition to workshops, information sessions, and independent learning.
+This course is highly intensive and entails mornings and afternoons of class contact each week, in addition to workshops, information sessions, and independent learning.

 Information sessions focus on aspects of studying at St Andrews, including navigating the library and using referencing software.
-There is a Q and A session on the advising system and institutional teaching policies, and an introduction to Student Services and to the Careers Centre.
+There is a question and answer session on the advising system and institutional teaching policies, and an introduction to Student Services and to the Careers Centre.

-Morning classes are divided into blocks of 60 or 90 minutes.
+Morning classes are divided into blocks of 60 minutes.
 Most classes are dedicated to essay writing and aim to enhance your command of academic language and style, and help you to develop clarity and cohesion in your written work.
 This means structuring and organising your argument in the way most appropriate to each subject you study.
 The remaining classes are dedicated to research, presentation and seminar skills.

-In the afternoons, there are humanities, social sciences and science lectures delivered by staff from a range of academic Schools.
+In the afternoons, there are subject-based lectures delivered by staff from a range of academic Schools.
 These lectures give you the opportunity to understand the rationale behind the different teaching methods used across the University and the role they play in your learning.

 The general emphasis of the course is on essay writing and the presentation skills necessary for success as an undergraduate, and classes will include strategies for working with a variety of sources from books, journal articles and lectures, both in libraries and online.

-When you complete the online application for accommodation, you must also ensure that you apply for accommodation for the Two-week Academic Induction course.
+When you complete the online application for accommodation, you must also ensure that you apply for accommodation for the Academic Induction course.
 This is to ensure that you will be allocated accommodation for both this course and your degree.